Marc Rodgers

-Marc Rodgers (born March 16, 1972) is a former Canadian professional ice hockey player.
+Marc Rodgers (born March 16, 1972) is a Canadian former professional ice hockey player.
 He played 21 games in the National Hockey League with the Detroit Red Wings during the 1999–00 season.
 The rest of his career, which lasted from 1992 to 2003, was mainly spent in the minor leagues.

 Biography

 Rodgers was born in Shawville, Quebec.
 As a youth, he played in the 1985 and 1986 Quebec International Pee-Wee Hockey Tournaments with the Hull Olympiques minor ice hockey team.
 He later played 21 games in the National Hockey League with the Detroit Red Wings.
 Rodgers went on to coach at the SPHL level with the Knoxville Ice Bears from 2008 - 2010.
+In 1996, Rodgers scored the game winning overtime goal for the Utah Grizzlies to win the Turner Cup.